-The allocation to benefits from future wage increases will not exceed the current benefit to wage ratio (16%).
+The allocation to benefits from future wage increases will be targeted at a benefit (H&W, Pension, Training) to wage ratio of sixteen- and one-half percent (16.5%) based on the Journeyperson classification.
+This ratio is intended as a guideline and shall not be construed as mandatory or binding.
 The union will notify CLRA as to where to allocate the wages to benefits not less than 60 days prior to the effective date of the increase.
-This agreement on allocation of wages to benefits will expire and be subject to negotiation at April 30, 2025.